explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 ## How to install the Pre-commit hooks

-Install [Pre-commit](https://pre-commit.com) and add the following `.pre-commit-config.yaml` file to the root of your repository.
+Add the following `.pre-commit-config.yaml` file to the root of your repository.

 ```yaml